 On one occasion, Minal says, she was abandoned by her friend on New Year’s Eve in a foreign country, as Ellen hooked up with a man she’d met that night.
 “She left me on my own, with her belongings, so she could go off and do her own thing.
-When I found her, she couldn’t understand that I’d been angry and worried.
-She turned it around on me and ended up locking me out of our room.
-That trip was a big eye-opener for me in the dynamic in that relationship.”
+When I found her, she couldn’t understand why I’d been angry and worried.
+She turned it around on me and ended up locking me out of our hotel room.
+That trip was a big eye-opener for me in the dynamic of that relationship.”

 Slowly over time, Minal began to feel increasingly drained by her toxic friendship.
 She realized that the effort she put into maintaining the relationship wasn’t reciprocated.
 There had been a cycle of dashed expectations, selfishness, lies, and repeated forgiveness.
 The final straw came when Ellen didn’t show up for Minal’s birthday celebrations, instead completely shutting down the friendship over a recent, seemingly small, disagreement.

 “I was in a lot of pain and shock.
 There was a period of trying to understand what had happened and why it had happened,” Minal says.
-A few months passed with no contact between the two, before Minal felt able to reach out to Ellen, in a neutral message that didn’t risk opening old wounds—which went ignored.
+A few months passed with no contact between the two, before Minal felt able to reach out to Ellen, in a neutral message that didn’t risk opening old wounds.
+It went ignored.
 “She never responded… I felt like I never got to have my say.”

 The cost of staying in a toxic friendship

-Friendship is a form of attachment and, when formed during childhood, it can be particularly difficult to let go—even when it has become detrimental to your own well-being.
-That was the case for 52-year-old Linda, who finally walked away from her decades-long friendship with Jenny two years ago.
+Friendship is a form of attachment and, when formed during childhood, it can be particularly difficult to let go - even when it has become detrimental to your own well-being.
+That was the case for 52-year-old Linda, who finally walked away from her decades-long friendship with Jenny* two years ago.
 “I miss her at times because we were friends since we were six.
 She was my closest friend, like a sister,” Linda recalls.

 The two stayed close all through their school years, before following different paths when they reached college age.
 There, the disparities between them began to show.
-Linda, a journalist, married and had twin daughters in her late 20s, while Jenny enjoyed the trappings of a single, childfree life.
+Linda, a journalist, married and had twin daughters in her late 20s, while Jenny enjoyed the trappings of a single, child-free life.

 “It was when I was pregnant that things went awry, and Jenny would make disparaging comments about the fact my focus had shifted from my career,” Linda says, adding that things worsened gradually over the years.
 “She often belittled me, made me cry, and gaslighted me, with me always in the wrong over the most trivial of things.
 She was vile about my daughters and diminished my grief when my husband died, brushing aside my clinical anxiety.”
 Despite this, Linda adds, she had to tread on eggshells around Jenny’s feelings, often ending up the fall guy in situations or arguments.